 This is a one-semester, general survey course intended primarily for LPN and mortuary science students.
 The course includes a systems approach to anatomy and physiology and many additional topics such as nutrition, metabolism, and fluid-electrolyte and acid-base balance.
-Offered: Fall or Spring or Summer

-Prerequisites: A COMPASS Reading score of 83 or above, or RDG.096 with a grade of C or better
+Prerequisites: The appropriate placement exam score or ENG.097 with a grade of C or better.